oracle-livelabs/oci/oci-vision-defect-detection/label-data/label-data.md

 ## Introduction

 In this lab, you will focus on labeling images of utility poles with rust using OCI Data Labeling.
-The OCI Vision service will later use these images to train a custom OCI Vision model.
+The OCI Vision service will later use these images to train an OCI Vision custom model.

 Estimated Time: 20 minutes